nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

    :local:
    :depth: 2

-In the Software Updates for Internet of Things (SUIT), it is possible for a device to obtain a new firmware in two ways:
+In the Software Updates for Internet of Things (SUIT), a device can obtain new firmware in two ways:

-1. The push model - where all necessary candidate images are integrated into the SUIT envelope, and uploaded to a device as a single unit.
+1. Using the push model - where all necessary candidate images are uploaded to the device along with the envelope before triggering the envelope processing.

 #.
-The fetch model - where the envelope contains 0 or not all necessary candidate images.
+Using the fetch model - where not all the required payloads are uploaded to the device before triggering the envelope processing.
    The manifest contains logic that instructs the device to fetch other required candidate images through a user-defined mechanism during the envelope processing.

 This guide explains how to reconfigure an application that uses the push model to a fetch model-based upgrade.